 Not every clinic in Phnom Penh is equal.
 Medical standards vary more than most people realise until they're in the middle of something.
 Lord Penh cuts through the noise.

 The clinics below are Lord Penh's picks for the expat and visitor community.
-All have English-speaking staff.
-All accept international insurance.
-All are legitimate operations.
+All have English-speaking staff, accept international insurance, and are legitimate operations.

 Part of Raffles Medical Group Singapore — one of Asia's most respected private healthcare brands.
 The go-to clinic for day-to-day expat healthcare in Phnom Penh.
 Both expat and national doctors, with specialists and nurses who have trained overseas.
 English, Japanese, Mandarin and Khmer spoken.